SubliminalsChannel/Scripts/Galaxy Guide Scripts/Understanding Shields in Alpha 3.10.md

 #### Downed Regen Delay
 Downed Regen delay is exactly the same as Damaged except of course it only applies if your shield facing gets downed completely.
 This is typlically a much longer duration than the damaged delay.
 By design this punishes players for allowing a shield facing to get completely downed.
 As you can see here with my shield facing down the FR-66 takes just 5 and a half seconds to start to regen after being downed completely.
 #### Physical Absorbtion minimum & maximum
 Now for one of my favorite shield properties, physical Absorbtion minimum and maximum.
-This is the minimum or maximum ammount of physical damage or (Ballistic fire) that a shield can deflect.
-This means that regardless of shield health
+This is the minimum or maximum amount of physical damage or (Ballistic fire) that a shield can deflect.
+This means that regardless of your FR-66s health pool it can only deflect up to 50% of its damage.
+And of course at the same time it could deflect up to 95% of the rounds damage.
+This is why we see ballistics being used so much in pvp